-SCB has adequate liquidity buffers
+SCB has sufficient liquidity buffers

-The bank's assigned Liquid Resources score is ba1, one notch above its initial score.
+The bank's assigned Liquid Resources score is ba1, four notches below its initial score.
 The ba1 score reflects our expectation that SCB's on-balance-sheet liquid resources will remain tightly managed at around 10% of tangible banking assets once the bank repays the temporarily sourced central bank funds out of its cash buffer and securities portfolio.
-At the same time, SCB exhibits a strong degree of compliance with the regulatory LCR requirements, and has the possibility to generate additional liquidity foremost through its ABS programmes and its mortgage covered bond programme.
+At the same time, SCB exhibits a strong degree of compliance with the regulatory LCR requirements, and has the possibility to generate additional liquidity foremost through its ABS programmes.

-Overall, the bank maintains adequate liquidity buffers, as illustrated by the 237% LCR reported as of year-end 2020.
-SCB's reported interbank assets predominantly represent term deposits with affiliates.
-These claims serve as the refinancing of the affiliates' assets, including, for instance, the lease assets held by Santander Consumer Leasing GmbH, which in practice limits their availability at short notice and in turn may need to be increased if funding needs at the affiliates increase.
+Overall, the bank maintains sufficient and temporary inflated liquidity buffers, as illustrated by the 520% LCR reported as of year-end 2021.
+A temporarily inflated cash position of €10.8 billion (December 2020: €5.3 billion, December 2019: €3.5 billion), accounted for the large majority of SCB's €11.9 billion of liquid assets as of year-end 2021.
+We exclude the vast majority of SCB's reported interbank assets from this metric, because these predominantly represent term deposits with affiliates.
+These claims serve as the refinancing of the affiliates' assets, including, for instance, the lease assets held by SCL, which in practice limits their availability at short notice and in turn may need to be increased if funding needs at the affiliates increase.

-The bank's $\in$ 11.4 billion fixed-income securities portfolio as of December 2020 consisted mainly of $\in$ 9.9 billion of retained ABS tranches sponsored by SCB, which the bank continues to hold on its balance sheet.
-The bank had placed these with the ECB as collateral for a total of $\in$ 6.8 billion of funds sourced through the TLTRO.
-In addition, SCB acquired $\in$ 1.5 billion of highly liquid securities during 2020 as a temporary investment of TLTRO funding.
-In Q1 2020, SCB used practically its entire additional issuance capacity under its mortgage covered bond programme through the issuance of a $\in$ 500 million covered bond.
-We expect the bank to gradually add some further collateral from its mortgage lending book to restore its additional issuance leeway over time.
-Following the issuance of two ABS transactions during Q4 2020, SC Germany S.A., Compartment Mobility 2020-1 and SC Germany S.A., Compartment Consumer 2020-1, we expect the bank to have improved its liquidity buffers at least temporarily.
+The bank's €12.0 billion fixed-income securities portfolio as of December 2021 consisted mainly of €10.3 billion of retained ABS tranches sponsored by SCB, which the bank continues to hold on its balance sheet.
+In addition, in 2020, SCB built a €1.5 billion liquidity portfolio to invest TLTRO drawings.
+The bank had placed its retained ABS, the liquidity portfolio, and a €25 million retained covered bond with the ECB as collateral for a total of €10.3 billion of funds sourced through the TLTRO.
+In Q1 2020, SCB used practically its entire additional issuance capacity under its mortgage covered bond programme through the issuance of a €500 million covered bond.
+We expect the bank to gradually add further collateral over time to expand its issuance capacity under the programme.